Google Voice pricing, plans, & hidden fees

 The Google Voice Starter plan with Voice only costs $10 per month.
 You can only have one user per account and can’t use it outside the US.

 The Google Voice Premier plan costs $30 per user per month.
-You get unlimited users on your account, access to international locations, and advanced business features such as ring groups, BigQuery, and automatic call recording.
+You get unlimited users on your account, access to international locations, and advanced telephony features such as ring groups, BigQuery, and automatic call recording.

 Can I use Google Voice for Business with a landline?